Kxnstrxktiv/Kxnstrxktiv/README.md

-Hi, I am Kxnstrxktiv.
+Hi, I am Sebastian or Sebby.

-My main goal is to make Windows (mainly win10) more useful through enabling extra/hidden features and disabling unneeded ones.
+My main goal is that every person on earth understands Batch bacause its very easy to use.
-I also like to Tweak windows so it runs smoother while not affecting your security in a negative way.
+I also like to Tweak Windows so it runs smoother while not affecting your security in a negative way.

-Currently working on my own Tweaking Utility: WINCL
+Currently working on my own Tweaking Utility.